-UNC Charlotte Contractor Safety Program Overview
+Appendix A Contractor Safety Program Handout

-Emergency Procedures
+A. Emergency Procedures

-• In case of an emergency please call Campus Police (from a cell phone) 704-687-2200, or 911 (from a campus land line phone).
+In case of an emergency please call Campus Police (from a cell phone) 704-687-2200, or 911 (from a campus land line phone).

-Barricades and Fencing
+B. Barricades and Fencing

-• Construction chain link fencing must be erected around capital new construction job sites.
+Construction chain link fencing must be erected around capital new construction job sites.
 Temporary cyclone fencing, plastic safety fencing and portable manhole barricades are examples of acceptable exterior barricading.
 Yellow caution tape and/or cones are considered acceptable barricades for internal use.

-Training
+C. Training

-• Contractors shall train their employees so that they can complete work on campus in a safe and OSHA compliant manner.
+Contractors shall train their employees so that they can complete work on campus in a safe and OSHA compliant manner.
 In some instances, UNC Charlotte site specific training may be required due to facility specific issues, hazards, or processes.

-Housekeeping and Egress

-- The Contractor must keep all corridors and exit doors always clear.
-In addition, all external exit ways, walks, and drives shall be kept free from debris, material, tools, and vehicles. - Jobsites must stay clean, orderly and debris must be disposed of regularly. - Fire prevention methods such as Fire Watch, Additional Fire Extinguishers and Material Storage must be used when required.

-Fire Protection Equipment

-- The Contractor shall NOT disable any fire protection system without receiving prior authorization from UNC Charlotte Project Manager UPM). - All fire protection equipment impairments must be coordinated with UNC Charlotte Project Manager (UPM) to ensure proper notifications to building occupants and regulatory agencies. - A temporary system must always be in place during fire protection equipment impairments. - A fire watch must be completed and submitted to the UPM for the duration of the impairment.
+- D. Housekeeping and Egress - 1.
+The Contractor must keep all corridors and exit doors always clear.
+In addition, all external exit ways, walks, and drives shall be kept free from debris, material, tools, and vehicles. - 2.
+Jobsites must stay clean, orderly and debris must be disposed of regularly. - 3.
+Fire prevention methods such as Fire Watch, additional Fire Extinguishers and Material Storage must be used when required. - E. Fire Protection Equipment - 1.
+The Contractor shall NOT disable any fire protection system without receiving prior authorization from the UPM. - 2.
+All fire protection equipment impairments must be coordinated with a UPM to ensure proper notifications to building occupants and regulatory agencies. - 3.
+A temporary system must always be in place during fire protection equipment impairments. - 4.
+A fire watch must be completed and submitted to the UPM for the duration of the impairment.